herau/docker-teamcity-agent/README.md

 #### Maven repository

-By default, the Maven repository should be created in `/root/.m2/repository`.
+The Maven repository should be created in `/root/.m2/repository`.
 This directory can be shared between severals agents container with a [data container](https://docs.docker.com/engine/userguide/dockervolumes/)

 Example: